 Sour Kush.
 Euphoria inducing hybrid that leans towards sativa effects.

-GSC or Girl Scout Cookies.
+GSC formerly Girl Scout Cookies.
 An uplifting hybrid that provides immense body high.

 White Walker Kush.
 A cross between White Widow and Skywalker Kush, that is nostalgia mixed with modern.

 Super Lemon Haze.
 Award-winning hybrid with amazing appearance and smell.

 We hope this overview of the Humulene terpene has been helpful and don’t forget to check out our latest feature in the Flower section that allows you to sort strains by predominant terpenes.

 Explore the unique world of crumble wax cannabis extract, its benefits, use, and more.

 Explore Highgrade's THC syrup, a blend of premium flavors and potent cannabis for versatile consumption.

 The Super Bowl has been the most watched show on TV for ages, and this year is no different.

 Examining the impact of cannabis on fitness and sports.